simonjuleseric2/covid_sequence/README.md

 * NC_028824:  rhinolophus (horseshoe bats)
 * KX38909:    Gallus gallus (Chicken)

+The sequences data (fasta files) can be found in the online public library: https://www.ncbi.nlm.nih.gov/labs/virus/vssi/

 The blue branches represent the human strain (MERS-CoV and SARS-CoV-2):